 CMC is eager to assist students in secondary schools to expand their learning opportunities appropriately; however, this program is intended for "advanced" scholarly or vocational study only.
 Therefore, concurrent enrollment students may not take pre-college level academic courses during fall and spring semesters.
 These classes are:

 Assessment/Placement testing is required for and prerequisites must be met for ALL college-level courses.
-Assessment/Placement testing is not required for: Physical Education or Art activity classes.
+Assessment/Placement testing is not required for Art activity classes.

 Office of Student Services